cap-js-community/event-queue/docs/publish-event/index.md

 await publishEvent(tx, {
   type: "Notifications",
   subType: "Tasks",
-  startAfter: new Date("2022-12-31T12:00:00"), // Future timestamp
+  startAfter: new Date("2023-12-31T12:00:00"), // Future timestamp
   payload: JSON.stringify({
     recipients: ["alice@wonder.land"],
   }),
 });
 ```

 The `startAfter` field is optional.
-If it is not provided or if it contains a past or current timestamp, the event will
+If it is not provided or if it contains a past/current timestamp, the event will
 be processed immediately.
-If it contains a future timestamp, the event will be stored in the database but will not be
+If it contains a future timestamp, the event will be stored in the database, but will not be
 processed until the specified time.

 Please note that the actual time of publishing may vary slightly due to the processing interval and the load on the